-We are presenting a webinar tomorrow on automation because we believe that a system such as the Spitfire Project Management System can make the job of project managers much easier.
+From time to time we like to talk about automation in our client webinars because we believe that a system such as the Spitfire Project Management System can make the job of project managers much easier.
 Why work harder when you can work smarter?

 The automation features in a good project management system can help in a variety of ways, for example: